Dental Implants Stuart FL

-Dental implants today are becoming the standard for taking care of one or more missing teeth.
+Dental implants are becoming the standard for taking care of one or more missing teeth with replacement teeth.
 Rather than drilling down the two adjacent teeth to place a traditional bridge or needing bridge dental work, a single tooth implant offers a conservative long-term solution for our patients.
-Many of our patients tell us they can’t even tell the difference between an implant tooth or their own natural teeth.
+Many of our patients tell us they can’t even tell the difference between a dental implant tooth or their own natural teeth.

-Typically, this procedure can be done on anybody, but generally speaking the healthier you are the easier the process and healing period will be after getting your dental implants.
-Generally speaking, we wouldn’t place an implant on a young teenager, as the bone and the jaw hasn’t fully developed yet, and because of that, it could potentially shift as they got into their later teenage years.
+Typically, the dental implant procedure can be done on anybody, but generally speaking the healthier you are the easier the process and healing period will be after getting your dental implants.
+Generally speaking, we wouldn’t place an implant on a young teenager, as the bone and the lower jaw hasn’t fully developed yet, and because of that, it could potentially shift as they got into their later teenage years.
 Oral health is important as well.

-Dental Implants allow us to replace missing or damaged teeth with a natural–looking alternative that will not only look like your own tooth, but also function like a natural tooth in terms of speech, chewing and esthetics.
-Being able to chew your food properly is often taken for granted until you lose a tooth.
-Now we have an option to restore that condition.
+Dental Implant treatment allows us to replace missing or damaged teeth with a natural–looking alternative that will not only look like your own tooth, but also function like natural teeth do in terms of speech, chewing and esthetics.
+Being able to chew your food properly is often taken for granted until you lose a natural tooth.
+Now we have a dental care option (dental implants) to restore that condition.

-As mentioned earlier, not all patients are ideal candidates for an implant.

-If you don’t have enough bone height or width, or density, that could compromise the longevity of the restoration.
+As mentioned earlier, not all patients are ideal candidates for implant surgery.
+If you don’t have enough bone height or width, or density from bone loss, that could compromise the longevity of the restoration.
 We can get a 3D conebeam x-ray to evaluate your mouth to see if you qualify for a dental implant.

 If you are dealing with a missing tooth or have been considering some kind of tooth replacement you may want to consider dental implants.
 Dental implant surgery has become quite popular in the last several years.
 Dental Implants are great if you have been looking for replacement teeth options or even just a single tooth.